Set storage

 2. Find the disk to delete, right-click on the disk name, and click Properties.

-3. In the Properties pop-up window, check the Target Id displayed in Location.
+3. In the Properties popup window, check the Target Id displayed in Location.

 5. On the disk drive list, find the disk with the same Target Id.

-Changing storage
+Change storage

 You can change the size of the storage in use.
-It is applied to the server when you expand the storage size and change the partition and the file system according to the server system on NAVER Cloud Platform console.
+It is applied to the server when you expand the storage size and change the partition and the file system according to the server system on the NAVER Cloud Platform console.

 Caution